mindreframer/sheriff/Readme.md

 # TODO
  - make send_email flag do something...
+ - make email settings more configureable (e.g. for sendmail / gmail sending)
  - remove capistrano-ext dependency
- - make email settings easier to configure
  - make sms provider configurable (create a gem for that ?)
  - make 1.9 compatible
  - highlight and notify any new error/alert message <-> set them to default email -> user can adjust down